-It is SO easy to make air fryer shishito peppers!
-All you need are three simple ingredients, and about 10 minutes time total!
+It is easy to make air fryer shishito peppers!
+All you need are three simple ingredients and about 10 minutes!
 Shishito peppers make a delicious appetizer or side dish with their mild and sweet flavor.

 The air fryer is my favorite way to prepare vegetables!
-It’s so much faster than heating up the oven.
+It’s so much faster than heating the oven.
 Plus, the veggies get perfectly crisp on all sides with just a little oil!
 This recipe makes an easy vegan appetizer.

 - Quick and Easy Appetizer